Transition

 Something to Write

-Write one pargaph to explain how a student’s upbringing and personal circumstances at home can impact their achievement in school.
+Write one paragraph to explain how a student’s upbringing and personal circumstances at home can impact their achievement in school.

 Hand holding a globe against a mountain background symbolizing travel and exploration.